About the Milstein Program

 Students may petition to include other courses outside the approved list.

-3. Summer Program at Cornell Tech: Attend an 8-week summer program in-residence at Cornell Tech on Roosevelt Island in New York City.
+3. Summer Program at Cornell Tech: An 8-week summer program in-residence at Cornell Tech on Roosevelt Island in New York City.

 4. The Junior Year Project: Students undertake an original, collaborative research project focusing on the theme of innovation and change; partner with a local non-profit, institution, student or community group; work closely with another Milstein Program scholar; present their research at the end of their junior year (or senior fall).

-5. Milstein Studio: A pre-professional, cross-disciplinary seminar designed exclusively for Milstein students.
+5. MStudio: A pre-professional, cross-disciplinary seminar designed exclusively for Milstein students.

 The Milstein Program offers regular speakers and professional development workshops.
 See our “Events” page for recent programs.
 Additionally, occasional Independent Study courses offer students the opportunity to build their technological skills (e.g. AR/VR Unity development).

 How to Apply